martell-ventures/ng-mv/README.md

 To tag (full tag):

 ```
-git tag -a v0.0.57 -m "Updated the countries.json file to match LG country list"
+git tag -a v0.0.61 -m "Added priority-countries to mv-addres"
 ```

 And to push: